Menschel Application Guidelines

 The fellowship provides up to $4000 per project.
 Your budget should detail anticipated expenses, including materials, travel if necessary, and exhibition costs.
 We recommend reserving 15-25% of your budget for the costs of mounting the final exhibition.

-The exhibition is not an afterthought but an integral part of the research process.
-It asks you to make your inquiry visible and accessible to others.
+The exhibition is an integral part of the research process.
+It is not merely a show, but asks you to make your inquiry visible and accessible to others.
 Consider how you might present not just conclusions, but the journey of investigation itself.

 Working Together